 We have power.

 I know that I have privilege that allows me to come to hope faster than others.
-If you’re not there, I get it; I’m not asking you to get there.
+If you’re not there, I get it; I’m not asking you to get there–now or ever.
 I hear your fear, I see it, I stand alongside you in it.
 By no means do I discount you or what you’re feeling right now.

 A coworker said to me today “I have faith in the American experiment.”
 A friend wrote “I don’t have time to despair or to complain about moving to Canada.
 (Of course, for those of you mourning today, take your time).
 But when you’re ready, it’s time to roll up our sleeves and get to work.”
 Another reached out to me, and said “I know you guys are feeling scared and fearful right now and I get every reason why…As a republican and white Christian male, I will do my best to protect and hope to find a meaningful conversation in the future to better ourselves from this years results.
 We will disagree deeply on how to get here, but we know that we need to start moving.”
 Aaron Sorkin said to his daughter “America didn’t stop being America last night, and we didn’t stop being Americans and here’s the thing about Americans: Our darkest days have always–always–been followed by our finest hours.”